neuecc/DatadogSharp/README.md

 # Installation

-The library provides in NuGet for .NET Standard 1.4(.NET Framework(4.6.1) and .NET Core).
+The library provides in NuGet for .NET 4.5, 4.6 and .NET Standard 2.0(.NET Core).

 ```
 Install-Package DatadogSharp